-I have a powerful desire to become a deacon.
-I have felt called to it since I came though the RCIA process ten years ago.
+My desire to become a deacon was powerful, and constant.
+I felt called to it since I came to the Church though the RCIA process.
 I will not say that I have not had doubts, or times of confusion, but for some reason I always knew that my path would end here.
 This is my vocation.

 To be honest, I knew it well before I ever even became Catholic.
 I remember telling my lovely bride, “If I only knew what the truth was, I would follow it with every ounce of my strength.”
 I meant it, and when Christ brought me to the Catholic Church, and I knew it to be the truth.
 I knew I was called to share that truth with everyone Christ would put in my path.

 Is that not the call of a deacon?
 To bring the gospel with him everywhere he goes?
 To take the gospel to the poor, the young, the elderly and everyone in between?
 This is most certainly the vocation I feel, and while I recognize that everyone has the call to evangelization, my call just feels, well, more formal.

 As I went through the process, I always remembered to keep in mind that though I felt called, that was not enough, the call goes both ways.
 I had to feel called, yes, but the Church to had to know it was called to ordain me as well.
 I knew that at any moment, the bishop could decide that my call was not a true one, and that regardless of my personal feelings, I needed the Church to ratify my vocation to the diaconate.
 This is truly such a great blessing.
 It is so easy to get caught up in our own emotions, but to know for certain, to have the Church, through the bishop, let you know you are indeed called gives you such peace.
 I knew at every step that if I were removed from formation, that it would be God’s will, and that was a great comfort.

 There are a few big reasons why I felt the need to pursue the diaconate.
 First, I felt called to work with and share my life with the underprivileged.